Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Results

-In this example we see multiple \emph{Intentional Conversational Defects}.
-P3 clearly isn't interested in P1's explanations, which he demonstrates by interrupting P1, starting new topics or not engaging content-wise with P1's explanations.
-As a consequence, the pair ends up choosing AssertEquals although AssertSame would have been the better option and P1 even suggested so. \end{example}
+P3 clearly is not interested in P1's explanations, which he demonstrates by interrupting P1, starting new topics, or not engaging content-wise with P1's explanations.
+As a consequence, the pair ends up choosing \texttt{AssertEquals} although \texttt{AssertSame} would have been the better option and P1 even said so. \end{exmpl}

-Although in the next interview excerpt one of our interviewees is talking about a theoretical situation, we didn't ask specifically for knowledge transfer but instead asked broadly in which kinds of situations pair programming wouldn't work well. \Qby{I5}{QpKTharmful}{And [pair programming] would probably only be restrictive if it's a person I don't know yet and a person who is completely different to me.
-For example, someone who wants to lecture me and knows everything better.
-Then I'd probably get to the point where I'd say, come on, let's break it off.} We see this as evidence that \emph{Pushing Unwanted Knowledge} can be interpreted as \emph{Hierarchical Behavior} (see Section~\ref{sec_res_HierBehav}) that can massively impact a session, as we saw in PA3.
+One of our interviewees offered this behavior when asked under which circumstances pair programming would not work well: \Qby{I2}{QpKTharmful}{For example, someone who wants to lecture me and knows everything better.
+Then I'd probably get to the point where I'd say, come on, let's stop this.}